Succotash recipe

 Honest injun

-I got this recipe from my New Jersey cousin, and for me it's still untried.
+I got this recipe from my New Jersey cousin; for me it's still untried.
 I have such good memories but fifty years is a long time.
 She sent some green lima bean seeds in the post and they are already about 3" high.
-It is a little late in the summer to be planting pole beans, but I am keeping my fingers crossed.
+It is a little late in the summer but I am keeping my fingers crossed.

 We'll be posting photos as they progress.
 Meantime, the mealies as we call them are in full flower.
 Corn on the cob is one of my favourites.
-From the can, or made into cornflour it's high GI, but from the cob it is very good food.
-I've put up a scarecrow and so far the vervet monkeys are staying well away.
+From the can it is high GI but straight from the garden it is very good food.
+I have put up a scarecrow and so far the vervet monkeys are staying well away.

 Here's an update.
-Well here they are, and what an enormous crop we've had.
-The only problem is that vervets raid regularly, and stole all our sweetcorn.
+Well here they are, and what an enormous crop we have had.
+The only problem is that vervets raid regularly and stole all our sweetcorn.
 So just plain lima beans, very delicious straight from the garden and disgustingly good.

 See at the bottom of the page for the link to growing lima beans.